About this Product

 Ensure that the tiles and joints are clean and free from grease or any other contamination.

-Include weber AD230 admixture in the mix, or use weberjoint fine flex, if limited movement is expected or if reduced porosity is required (e.g. for power showers).
-If the grout is required to be completely impervious to water, or chemically resistant, use weberjoint epoxy.
+Use weberjoint fine flex, if limited movement is expected or if reduced porosity is required (e.g. for power showers).
+If the grout is required to be completely impervious to water, or chemically resistant, use weberepox epoxy.

 It is recommended that a low-speed mechanical mixer is used.
 Gradually add 2.5 parts of grout to 1 part (by volume) of clean water and mix to a smooth, stiff, workable paste.
 After mixing, allow the mix to stand for 5 minutes and add more powder if necessary.
 Re-mix thoroughly.